9 Must Knows Before Sign Up

 Here is the best video for those who want a general idea of how it works, but Monese has made some significant improvements since this video.

-With a Monese account you can do most things that you would with a standard high street bank account such as make payments, receive payments, set up direct debits and recurring payments (for rent and utility bills, etc.), and enable fast bank transfers.
+With a Monese account on Android or iOS you can do most things that you would with a standard high street bank account such as make payments, receive payments, set up direct debits and recurring payments (for rent and utility bills, etc.), and enable fast bank transfers.

-However, Monese is fully app-based and your account can only be accessed from a single registered mobile phone (though complicated, the account can be re-registered to a new phone in case you’re upgrading your phone or need to replace a lost phone) which has advantage and disadvantages.
+However, Monese is fully app-based on Android or iOS and your account can only be accessed from a single registered mobile phone (though complicated, the account can be re-registered to a new phone in case you’re upgrading your phone or need to replace a lost phone) which has advantage and disadvantages.

 Monese current accounts come with dedicated account numbers as well as sorting codes, which makes it easy for you to get paid directly into your Monese account if you’re travelling and working in the EEA.